Failed NCLEX Twice? Here's Your Comeback Strategy

 The Wake-Up Call That Changed Everything

-Three weeks after my second failure, my former clinical instructor, Mrs. Patterson, called me.
+Three weeks after my second failure, my former clinical instructor called me.
+She listened quietly to my story, then said something that changed my perspective:

-"Sarah, in my twenty-three years of nursing, some of the best nurses I know failed the NCLEX multiple times.
-Some of the worst nurses I know passed on their first try."
+"In my twenty-three years of nursing, some of the best nurses I know failed the NCLEX multiple times.
+Some of the worst nurses I know passed on their first try.
+The NCLEX doesn't measure how good of a nurse you'll be.
+It measures how well you take a very specific type of test."

 That conversation saved my nursing career.